 - Generating grammatically correct lists, pronouns, articles.

 - Creating Adaptive Cards attachments, as seen above.

-QnA Maker is a cloud-based Natural Language Processing (NLP) service that easily creates a natural conversational layer over your data.
-It can be used to find the most appropriate answer for any given natural language input, from your custom knowledge base (KB) of information.
+QnA Maker is a cloud-based service that enables you to extract question-and-answer pairs from existing FAQ-style documents and websites into a knowledge base that can be manually curated by knowledge experts.
+QnA Maker, once integrated into a bot, can be used to find the most appropriate answer for any given natural language input from your custom knowledge base of information.

 Bot Framework Emulator

 Emulator is a desktop application that allows bot developers to test and debug bots built using Composer.
 This tool allows for more advanced scenarios (like Authentication), which Composer's integrated Web Chat feature doesn't support at this time.